zio/zio/docs/reference/test/junit-integration.md

 ---
 id: junit-integration
-title: "ZIO Test JUnit Integration"
+title: "Integrating ZIO Test with JUnit"
 ---

-JUnit provides a simple and elegant way to write, organize, and execute tests, making it an indispensable tool for developers striving to deliver high-quality code.
-In this section, we will explore how to leverage the power of JUnit with ZIO Test.
+Unit testing is an essential practice in software development, enabling developers to validate the correctness and reliability of their code.
+JUnit, a widely adopted testing framework, has emerged as a standard choice for Java applications.
+With its robust features and extensive ecosystem, JUnit simplifies the process of writing and executing tests, empowering developers to deliver high-quality software.

+In this section, we will explore the integration of ZIO Test, a powerful testing library for functional programming in Scala, with JUnit.
+By combining the strengths of both frameworks, developers can efficiently test ZIO-based applications under different build tools and IDEs.

-A custom JUnit runner is provided for running ZIO Test specs under other build tools (like Maven, Gradle, Bazel, etc.) and under IDEs.
+To streamline the testing process, a custom JUnit runner is provided specifically for running ZIO Test specifications.
+Thus, we can conduct testing of ZIO specs within alternative build tools, such as Maven, Gradle, Bazel, and various integrated development environments (IDEs).

-To get the runner, we need to add the equivalent of following dependency definition under our build tool:
+By adding the necessary dependency definition to the build tool, developers can effortlessly incorporate the ZIO Test JUnit runner:

 ```scala
 libraryDependencies += "dev.zio" %% "zio-test-junit" % zioVersion % "test"
 ```

-To make our spec appear as a JUnit test to build tools and IDEs, we can simple extend `zio.test.junit.JUnitRunnableSpec`:
+To make our spec appear as a JUnit test to build tools and IDEs, we can simply extend `zio.test.junit.JUnitRunnableSpec`:

 ```scala mdoc:compile-only
 import zio._